SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Motorcycle and bicycle parking are show, with a suffix if for pay.
 Show laybies as parking.

+Toilets are shown with a suffix indicating pay or free, male or female etc.

 ## Quality Control

 Objects with a fixme tag have "[fix]" appended to the name.